rafaduka/ml-proxy/README.md

 ```
 curl -L -X GET 'http://localhost:8081/statistics'
 ```
-Eg. Statistics are updated every 60 seconds, the endpoint "/statistics" groups all successes, errors, and requests that were blocked
+Eg. Statistics are updated *every 60 seconds*, the endpoint "/statistics" groups all successes, errors, and requests that were blocked